-Virtual Instruction - Six courses in the College of Cub Scouting and six courses in the College of Scouts BSA will be offered online using Zoom the day of UoS.
+Virtual Instruction - Twelve courses in the College of Cub Scouting will be offered online using Zoom the day of UoS.
 The links for the courses will be emailed to those registered for online instruction at least a week before the UoS begins.
-We will also
+We will also include the Meeting ID number, which